burrito-party/flutter-samples/README.md

 ## Tip: minimize download size

-As this repository is quite big, you can use svn to download a single example.
+As this repository is quite big, you can use svn to download a single example.f For example:
-For example:

 ```